Music/Lyrics: Anastasio, Marshall

 The band had continuously made minor modifications to “The Wedge” until 1998.
 They experimented with a drum intro and a piano intro, with numerous 1993 soundchecks circulating as testament to the ongoing experiment (see the 8/24/93 soundcheck, complete with Trey’s comments on the band’s tinkering.)
 A representative version on Hampton Comes Alive (from 11/21/98) demonstrated the complete evolution of the song.

 Tom Marshall’s own band, Amfibian, frequently played “The Wedge” and recorded a studio take for Sharin’ in the Groove.
 This version, at 8:30, clocks in slightly longer than the average Phish version… but far shorter than their first studio take, which reached 45 minutes in length!
 Trey joined Amfibian to assist in their live rendering of the song on 11/18/00 at Higher Ground.
+Beginning in 2011, Trey has also performed "The Wedge" during several of his solo acoustic sets.

 "The Wedge" – 6/12/11, Columbia, MD